MarioCode13/agrigistics-payroll/README.md

 1. **Service Architecture**: Refactored the service to use computed signals properly
 2. **CSS Overrides**: Manually adjusted Material Design styles to work with Tailwind.
 Quite a lot of conflicting styles here.
 3. **A lot of inline styling**: needed to clean up a fair amount to get styling minimal and reusable globally.
 4. **Component Communication**: Implemented proper data flow between components.
 With loss of context, AI doesn't usually know how components interact with each other.
-Better for small standalone tasks in my experience.
+Better for small standalone tasks in my experience
-5. **Error Handling**: Added proper error handling and loading states
+5. **Error Handling**: Needed to add proper error handling and loading states

 ### Overall Assessment